HorseyofCoursey/EMBER/README.md

 **Make your own:** open the [theme editor](https://horseyofcoursey.github.io/EMBER/tools/theme-editor.html) in a browser.
 It shows a live, device-accurate preview (colors are quantized to the Cardputer's actual 16-bit display depth, so what you see is what you'll get) of the browser, Now Playing, and visualizer screens as you tweak each color.

 **Use it on your device (no recompiling):** on the JSON tab, click **Download**, then copy the file into a `/themes` folder on your SD card.
 After a reboot, it shows up as an extra option under **Settings → Theme**.

-**Contribute it back:** switch to the `main.cpp` tab instead, copy the generated struct, and open a PR or issue with it — that gets it built into the firmware for everyone, not just your SD card.

 The editor also works completely offline as a local file (`tools/theme-editor.html`) if you'd rather not use the hosted copy.